History

 -Will H Ogilvie

-This is a poem written to honour “Kep 13”, also known as Auld Kep, a working border
+This is a poem written to honour “Kep 13”, also known as Auld Kep, a working border collie that won the title of International Supreme Champion for sheepdogs in 1908 & 1909.

 en_US